cgxeiji/cgxkb/tsbym/build_guide_en.md

 Your keyboard is finished!

 Congratulations!
 Now, let's have fun programming it!
+Go to the [FIRMWARE GUIDE](./firmware_guide_en.md#section-mck) and program the layout you want!